libgraviton/messaging-java/README.md

 }
 ```

 In this case, each message gets automatically acknowledged.
-If you want to handle message acknowledgment yourself, you need to register an `AcknowledginConsumer`:
+If you want to handle message acknowledgment yourself, you need to register an `AcknowledgingConsumer`:
 ```java
 Consumer consumer = new AcknowledgingConsumer() {